rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

 chmod +x /usr/local/sbin/static
 ```

-Next, we add this to root's crontab for the container using the @reboot time:
+Add this to root's crontab for the container with the @reboot time:

 ```
 @reboot     /usr/local/sbin/static